Holland Heritage delivers expert heritage advice to public, private and third sector clients.

 A Conservation Plan should be a tool by which the project can preserve the best of the past whilst at the same time create the best of the future.
 Holland Heritage believes they should be living, useful and helpful documents – they should not be written simply to tick a box on an application form and then sit on a shelf gathering dust.

-A Conservation Area Appraisal is prepared by Local Authorities who have a statutory duty periodically to review their Conservation Areas which have been designated under S.65 of the Planning (Listed Buildings and Conservation Areas) Act 1990.
+A Conservation Area Appraisal is prepared by Local Authorities.
+They have a statutory duty to periodically review their designated Conservation Areas to ensure that the special historic character is preserved and to consider if the boundary needs amendment.
 Conservation Area Appraisals are always required in conjunction with applications for Townscape Initiative grants from the Heritage Lottery Fund and they are likely also to be required where urban regeneration funding is being sought.

 This study will make a detailed survey of the designated area, understand its character and historical development.
 It will assess the particular threats to the identified special character and propose ways in which the area can be preserved and enhanced.
 It will also assess if the boundary to the area is correct or maybe it needs to be widened to include heritage areas that had not previously been valued.